A list from lived experience

 - Clothes you feel good in at different sizes as your weight fluctuates -> maybe get dressed sometimes if/when you have the energy.
 You could even just take a picture of yourself wearing them inside to appreciate how spiffy you look.

 - Grab a physio/relaxation massage if possible.
 Self-massage (and stimulating your own acupuncture pressure points) is good but tiring.
-Note: as someone with PTSD and autism who has phases of being touch-averse, I find geting a massage from a trusted professional helps me be less afraid of human contact.

 - Solo RPGs (pen/paper can help reduce technology exposure).

 - Portable gaming system and cosy games that take minimal cognitive effort (if possible).

 - Visual novels can be low effort games, if you’re able to read.

 - Something to do with your hands/brain to replace doomscrolling (I have Animal Crossing and fidget toys).

 - You may not feel like it, but you may be able to if you go slowly and are safe.
 It’s still exercise so it can be a risk factor.